vojtechsanda/englishme-solver/README.md

   * The "Sentences" exercise type

 ### Fill current task
-* :exclamation: **This feature hasn't been implemeted yet** :exclamation:
 * By hitting that button, just the current task will be filled out
-* This option is for those, who want to practice it, but don't want to get a bad score
+* This feature is for those, who want to practice it, but don't want to get a bad score
-  * You will say the answer, that you think is correct and check it with this option
+  * You say/write your answer and then check it with this feature

 ## Snippets
 * There is a list of solvers snippets